privilegeescalation/.org/content/stories/growing-the-foundation.md

 First and foremost happy Pride 🏳️‍🌈 everyone.
 I feel very proud of this foundation, and the person I have become.

+If you are new here, feel free to read my original [founder's statement](/stories/founders-statement/) to learn more about what I am hoping to do and how everything works.

 ---

 On June 1st we were officially incorporated and recognized by the IRS as a 501(c)(3) charitable non-profit.